 The Stall.
 The Zone.
 The Plateau.
-It has many names and it has freaked out many a backyard pitmaster.
+It has many names and has freaked out many a backyard pitmaster.
 I know because they email me right in the middle of their cook.
 Panicky.

 You get a big hunk-o-meat, like a pork shoulder or a beef brisket, two of the best meats for low and slow smoke roasting, and you put it on the smoker with dreams of succulent meat dancing in your head.
-You insert your fancy new digital thermometer probe, stabilize the cooker at about 225°F and go cut the lawn.
+You insert your fancy new digital thermometer probe, stabilize the cooker at about 225°F, and go cut the lawn.
 Then you take a nap.

-Sterling Ball of BigPoppaSmokers.com, a major retailer of grills and smokers and a successful competition cook says that "no matter what I tell customers, when the stall hits them, they are horrified.
+Sterling Ball of BigPoppaSmokers.com, a major retailer of grills and smokers and a successful competition cook says that, “no matter what I tell customers, when the stall hits them, they are horrified.
 It seems to last forever.
 They crank up the heat.
 They bring the meat indoors and put it in the oven.
 They call me at all hours.”

 What the heck is happening?

-Many pitmasters have long believed that the stall was caused by a protein called collagen in the meat being combining with water and converting to flavorful and slippery textured gelatin.
-Called a “phase change" the conversion of collagen starts happening at about 160°F, right about the same time as the stall.
-Others have speculated that the stall was the fat rendering, the process of lipids turning liquid.
-Still others thought it was caused by protein denaturing, the process of the long chain molecules breaking apart (for more about these processes see my article on meat science).
-To be sure all of these complex processes use energy in the form of heat, but the question is can they stop the temperature from rising for hours?
+Many pitmasters have long believed that the stall was caused by a protein called collagen in the meat combining with water and converting to flavorful and smooth gelatin.
+Called a “phase change,” the conversion of collagen starts happening at about 160°F, right about the same time as the stall.
+Seems logical.
+But, as our original research has discovered, it is an old husband’s tale.

-Dr. Blonder to the rescue
+Prof. Blonder to the rescue

 Hypothesizing that the stall might be evaporative cooling, but still wondering if it may be fat melting, Blonder took a lump of pure beef fat from the fridge, inserted a thermometer probe, and placed it in a thermostatically controlled smoker.
 He also soaked a large cellulose sponge in water, shook it out, inserted a probe and placed it next to the fat.
 Then he set the smoker for 225°F.

 Will basting the meat, injecting, or putting a water pan in the smoker impact the stall?
-"There is no question extra humidity will slow down the cooking process, whether it comes from a water pan or wet mop."
+There is no question that extra humidity will slow down the cooking process, whether it comes from a water pan or applying a wet mop.
 When we baste, whether by mopping, brushing, or spritzing, we cool the meat just by the fact that the liquid is cool.
-It then sits on the surface and evaporates prolonging the stall.
-When we put a water pan in the cooker, the moisture evaporates from the surface and raises the humidity in the cooker, slowing the evaporation from the meat, and slowing the cooking.
-"In low and slow cooking this allows the meat’s interior to catch up with the surface temperature" explains Blonder.
+It then sits on the surface until it evaporates, prolonging the stall.
+When we put a water pan in the cooker, the moisture evaporates from the surface and raises the humidity in the cooker, slowing the evaporation from the meat and slowing the cooking.
+In low and slow cooking, this allows the meat’s interior to catch up with the surface temperature.

-Apparently the stall is not unique to barbecue.
+Apparently, the stall is not unique to barbecue.
 Blonder has proven it can happen in baked goods.
-He points out that when we put ice cubes in a pan and turn on the heat, the ice remains 32°F and the water from the melting ice remains close to 32°F until all the ice is melted.
+He points out that when we put ice cubes in a pan and turn on the heat, the ice remains at 32°F and even the water from the melting ice remains close to 32°F until all the ice is melted.
 This is a form of stall.
 Then the water in the pan rises to 212°F, the boiling point, and stalls there until the water is all gone, regardless of how much energy you apply to the pan.
 Same phenomenon.